This material (including images) is copyrighted!.

 - fp =

 - average fraction of stars with planets.
-Astronomers are focussing
+Astronomers are currently focusing

 on single

-(hence, short life) or too cold (hence, narrow life zone and tidal locking of
+(hence, short life) nor too cold (hence, narrow habitable zone and tidal locking of

 rotation).
 Also,